Eucalyptus2329/Event-Management-System/README.md

 5. Event API: Create a RESTful API using ASP.NET Core Web API to expose event data for third-party applications.
 6. Database: Use SQL Server as the database to store event and user data, and Entity Framework Core for database access and manipulation.

-### This project is aimed at demonstrating my skills in ASP.NET Core, C#, SQL, LINQ, and API development.
+### Tech Stack/Skills: ASP.NET Core, C#, SQL, LINQ, and API development.